Latest in Overseas student health cover

 If you are looking for OSHC student health insurance, find the insurance that provides outstanding value for international students.
 Compare features and prices for OSHC student health insurance in Australia on the CANSTAR website.

-OSHC overseas student health insurance will help cover the costs of medical care (seeing a doctor), hospital care, pharmacy medications, and ambulance services, if you need it while you are in Australia.
+OSHC overseas student health insurance will help cover the costs of medical treatment if you need it while you are in Australia, such as seeing a doctor, going to hospital, pharmacy medicines, and riding in an ambulance to hospital.

-The OSHC health policies that CANSTAR researches and rates are almost identical, except for the price, because they must cover many medical services.
-Some providers offer different amounts of cover for certain things, and some providers also offer extra cover such as “repatriation” cover to help you go home if you have a medical emergency.
+The OSHC health policies that CANSTAR researches and rates are almost identical, because they must cover many medical services.
+But each policy has a different cost (the “premium”).
+And some providers offer different amounts of cover for certain things, and some providers also offer extra benefits such as “repatriation” cover to help you go home if you have a medical emergency.

 Find out more about what medical costs aren’t covered by OSHC.

-The researched insurance providers who offer OSHC in 2016 are:
+The insurance providers we researched who offer OSHC in 2017 are:

-You can buy your OSHC insurance through your educational institution or you can buy it online on an insurance provider’s website.
-You can choose your own OSHC provider, even if your university or school has a “preferred provider” and recommends that you choose their provider.
+You can buy your OSHC insurance through your educational institution or you can buy it online on an insurance company’s website.
+You can choose your own OSHC company, even if your university or school has a “preferred provider” and recommends that you choose their provider.

-You must buy a new OSHC insurance policy before you can get a refund from your previous OSHC provider, because you must have insurance for the whole time you are in Australia.
+You must buy a new OSHC insurance policy before you can get a refund from your previous OSHC provider, because you must have insurance for the whole time you are in Australia on a student visa.
 You will not have to serve the waiting periods again after you change OSHC providers.

 Written by: TJ Ryan